 I have a 3-year-old at home who is go go go.
 He is a non-stop bundle of energy and happiness.
-We are currently living in a small 2-bedroom apartment that also doubles as my husband’s office.
+We are currently living in a small 2-bedroom apartment in Orange County, California.
+Our little apartment also doubles as my husband’s office.
 So, most days, we’re all stepping on one another’s toes trying to make our little space work.

 For the most part, we make it work and have adapted but with a busy toddler running around, I like to get him out of the house as much as I can.

 Cash loves wide open space, he loves being able to run around and play freely so parks, playgrounds, and the beach are his favorite activities.

 I’ve rounded up some of my favorite family friendly activities in Orange County…

 …That will keep your kids entertained all day without breaking the bank!

 - Going to the beach (Totally Free)